OysterKing/Final-Year-Project/README.md

 23/01/16:
 Fixed the way I add the ip addresses to source and destination lists so now all the animations run correctly for any number of switches.
+Added comments and deleted a lot of print statements used for debugging.